fr33d-/react-typescript-bootcamp-starter/documentation/01_BasicsOfTypescript.md

 ### Unknown

-Just recently Typescript has introduce the `unknown` type as a type-safe alternative to `any`.
+Just recently Typescript has introduced the `unknown` type as a type-safe alternative to `any`.
 We've seen that you can assign virtually `any`thing (duh.) to an `any` variable.
 Since you opt-out of type checking using `any` the following snippet will compile, but might throw errors during runtime:

 ```typescript
 let variable: any = 42;